Explicit induction principle and symplectic-orthogonal theta lifts: Introduction

-For $(G,G')=(O(p,q),Sp(2n,\mathbb{R}))$ with $p+q$ even, \cite{Moeglin1989correspondance,Paul2005howe} determines the local theta correspondence explicitly when $p+q=2n$ or $2n+2$ (equal rank or almost equal rank cases).
-The present paper will give two new results for this family of dual pairs:
+For $(G,G')=(O(p,q),Sp(2n,\mathbb{R}))$, \cite{Moeglin1989correspondance,Paul2005howe} determine the local theta correspondence explicitly when $p+q=2n$ or $2n+2$ (equal rank or almost equal rank cases).
+The present paper will give two new results when $p+q$ is even: \begin{itemize} \item an explicit version of induction principle for the correspondence; \item an explicit description of the full correspondence for all $n,p,q$ when $p+q=4$. \end{itemize} The following two subsections outline them with basic ideas.